cjjeakle/rebalance-calc/README.md

         * This watches for changes, builds the source code, bundles it, and starts a server
         * The app should be available at http://localhost:1234 while npm dev runs
         * Pressing `ctrl` + `c` or closing the terminal should kill the dev server
-    1. Start a web server in the `./dist/` folder
-        1. Open an additional terminal and navigate to the `./dist/` folder
-        1. Run `python3 -m http.server 8000`
-        1. Open a browser and navigate to http://localhost:8000
-            * Use this link because you don't have to manually navigate to `index.html` to open the site (a bug noted above in the dependencies section)
-        1. Pressing `ctrl` + `c` or closing the terminal should kill the http server

 ## Using a previous version:
 To find a previous version, particularly if you'd like to self-host without needing to run any build tools, check out the older releases [here](https://github.com/cjjeakle/rebalance-calc/releases/).